Olegonegrobovia

 Olegonegrobovia is a genus of flies in the family Dolichopodidae, known from Africa.
-It is named after the Russian entomologist Oleg Negrobov.
+It was first established in 1995 by Igor Grichanov, who named it after the Russian entomologist Oleg Negrobov.
 It was synonymised with Teuchophorus by Meuffels & Grootaert in 2004, but is considered a separate genus by Grichanov & Mostovski (2008).
+A molecular phylogenetic analysis from 2010 found support for the synonymy of Olegonegrobovia with Teuchophorus.

 Species

+These species are also considered members of the genus Teuchophorus.